JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 The specification of the requirements to the delegated object can be found [below](#property-delegate-requirements).

-Note that you can declare a delegated property inside a function or code block; in other words, it doesn’t have to be a member of a class.
+You can declare a delegated property inside a function or code block; it doesn’t have to be a member of a class.
 Below you can find [an example](#local-delegated-properties).

 ## Standard delegates